trevorhanus/dynaflo/docs/modifiers/pluck.md

 **Example**

-say you have a dynamoDb doc like this...
+say you have a DynamoDB doc like this...

 ```javascript
 {